FredHasselman/The-Complex-Systems-Approach-Book/assignments/ASSIGNMENTS_P1A.md

 plot(logisticMap(Y0=0.01,r=1.9,N=100), type = "l")
 ```

-* Also try ro create a graph that demonstrates the sensitive dependence on initial conditions
+* Also try to create a graph that demonstrates the sensitive dependence on initial conditions
 * Create the lag 1 return plot.
       + Also try to create a lag 2, lag 3 and lag 4 return plot.
       + Can you explain the patterns?